choderalab/yank/docs/yamlpages/experiments.rst

 The ``options`` directive lets you overwrite :doc:`any global setting <options>` specified in the header ``options`` for this specific experiment.

+**Note:** The Boresch restraints require that the ligand and receptor are close to eachother to make sure the standard state correction computation is stable.
+We recommend only using the ``Boresch`` options if you know the binding mode of your system already!

 .. _yaml_experiments_multiple: